- All animals must be at least 8 weeks of age at the time of shipping. Any animal over 12 weeks must have a rabies shot.

 - The original must be placed in an envelope or in a clear plastic bag and taped to the top of the crate.

-Alaskan Air will not accept any snub nosed breed animals.
-All other animals may ship up to 85 degrees and sometimes over that depending on location.
+- Alaskan Air will ship animals upto 85 degrees and sometimes over that, depending on location.
 Contact our office for more details on that.
+They also do not require an acclimation statement on your health certificates.

 - Shipping Labels: